vikejs/vike/FEATURES.md

 - Not only Route Guards but also Route Functions (define your route with a function for full programmatic flexibility)
 - `pageContext.isBackwardsNavigation` (https://vite-plugin-ssr.com/pageContext) for backwards/forward page transition animations
 - vite-plugin-ssr can be loaded twice (or more) on the server-side, (some deployement architectures need this)
+- Catches and interupts infinite loops of URL redirections and URL rewrites

 And lots of details:
 - [Automatic frontend deployment synchronization](https://vite-plugin-ssr.com/deploy-sync)